-Daytime and evening courses are offered at the Belleville and Granite City campuses.
-A satellite afternoon class is offered at the Fairmont City Library.
-See the current schedule at the bottom of this page.
+Daytime and evening courses are offered at the Belleville and Granite City campuses and Fairmont City Library.
+See the current schedule below.
 Each year we offer two 8-week sessions in fall semester and two 8-week sessions in spring semester.
 Shorter summer classes are also offered.

 Our classes are offered free to eligible students through Title II of the Workforce Innovation and Opportunity Act (WIOA) as administered by the Illinois Community College Board.
 Students enrolled in the ESL program will be required to take a test periodically to document their progress with English.